 Of important note, Six Mile is also a town of artists.
 Six Mile has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Six Mile’s character.

-Six Mile is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Six Mile does not have a public transit system used by locals to get to and from work.

 The per capita income in Six Mile in 2022 was $35,052, which is upper middle income relative to South Carolina, and middle income relative to the rest of the US.
 This equates to an annual income of $140,208 for a family of four.